SB721 Inspection Requirements: Your Guide to Keeping California Balconies Safe

 Plus, we’ll show how Los Gatos Construction can help you navigate this process with ease.
 Let’s dive into making your property safe and stress-free!

-What Are the SB721 Inspection Requirements?
+What Are the SB721 Requirements?

-The SB721 inspection requirements, part of Senate Bill 721, mandate safety checks for “exterior elevated elements” (EEEs) like balconies, decks, stairways, and walkways in multifamily buildings with three or more units.
+The SB721 requirements, part of Senate Bill 721, mandate safety checks for “exterior elevated elements” (EEEs) like balconies, decks, stairways, and walkways in multifamily buildings with three or more units.
 Signed into law in 2018, SB721 aims to prevent accidents by catching issues like dry rot, water damage, or loose railings before they become dangerous.
 Here’s the core of what you need to know about this balcony inspection law:

 Who It Affects: Owners of apartment buildings with 3+ units, excluding condos (unless converting to condos after Jan 1, 2019).